gavincotterill/modulr/README.md

 **NOTE:** This package is under active development.
 A stable version will be available soon.

-`modulr` is an R package for stochastic simulation of fission-fusion dynamics and sampling processes.
-It provides a suite of tools for creating and working with modular `igraph` networks and investigating network statistic estimation.
+`modulr` is an R package that, among other things, simulates `igraph` network graphs with controllable modularity.
+Under the hood, these are stochastic simulations of fission-fusion dynamics.
+The package further provides tools for simulating sampling processes and visualization.
+The main motivation of the package is to investigate network statistic estimation through simulation.
+Over time additional tools have been added including an individually-based SEIR model.

 Some of the functions in this package can use the ‘netcarto’ simulated-annealing community detection algorithm implemented via